-In 2015/16, our audit of the Police and Crime Commissioner for Northumbria (and group) was made up of two elements:
+In 2015/16 our audit of the Chief Constable for Northumbria Police (the Chief Constable) was made up of two elements:

-- auditing your financial statements, including a review of the Governance Statement; and - assessing your arrangements for achieving value for money (VfM) in your use of resources.
+- auditing your financial statements, including a review of the Annual Governance Statement; and - assessing your arrangements for achieving value for money (VfM) in your use of resources.

-We reported the detailed findings from our audit work to the Commissioner (as those charged with governance) in our Audit Completion Report and follow up letter, and to the Joint Independent Audit Committee.
+We reported the detailed findings from our audit work to the Chief Constable (as those charged with governance) in our Audit Completion Report and follow up letter, and to the Joint Independent Audit Committee.

-We also completed our reporting to the National Audit Office on your whole of government accounts return.
 The key conclusions for each element are summarised below.